singh1114/best/_posts/2016-06-09-vim-the-best-text-editor.md

 * `$` is for going to the last character of the line.
 * `0` is for going to the first character of the line.
 * `w` is for jumping over the words.
+* `b` is for jumping over the words in opposite direction.

+## Undoing and Redoing changes in vim

+You can simply use `u` for undoing the changes and `ctrl + r` to make redo the changes done.

 ## vim is slow while opening large files